kosma/gitlab-art/README.md

 and cache files.
 When running under CI environment, the default cache directory is automatically set to `.art-cache` so it can be preserved across builds.

+## Bugs and limitations

+* Multiple Gitlab projects are not supported.
+* Error handling is very rudimentary: any non-tribial exceptions simply propagate until Python dumps a stack trace.
+* Logging could be improved.
+* Format of the `artifacts.yml` file is not checked and is barely documented.
+* Some breakage may occur with non-trivial use cases.
+* Like with any other build system, security depends on trusting the developer not to do anything stupid.
+* There is no `uninstall` command.
+If you changed artifact versions and need to have a clean slate, it's highly recommended to run `git clean -dfx` (beware,
+  however: any local changes to your working copy will be lost without warning).
+* There are probably cleaner solutions to this problem, like using some sort of cross-language package manager; however, I didn't find any that would satisfy my needs.

 ## Licensing

 `art` is open source software; see ``COPYING`` for amusement.
 Email me if the